mdcrtr/sound-generator/README.md

 # sound-generator
-Simple sound generator using Raylib and C.
+Simple sound generator implemented in C using Raylib and microui.

 This is a work in progress.

 So far it can generate sine, triangle, sawtooth, square and noise waves at different frequencies.
-It has a simple fade out envelope.
+It has a simple fade out envelope (not yet configurable).

-## Controls

-W - Change waveform

-S - Play Sound

-Up Arrow - Up one semitone

-Down Arrow - Down one semitone
+It has a UI for editing sound parameters.
+The UI scale can be changed by editing UI_SCALE in ui.h.

 ## Building